 For example, the following search with the key string 19990615[AD] will retrieve all marks with an abandonment date of June15, 1999.

-Fig: Partial Data obtained after putting the search query 19990615[AD] on TESS database.
+Fig 4: Partial Data obtained after putting the search query 19990615[AD] on TESS database

 The data belong to this field can be mainly of three kinds depending on the nature of the trademark filing.

-Section 15: These affidavits apply only to the Principal Register.
+- Section 15: These affidavits apply only to Principal Register.
 They must be filed within one year of any five-year period of continuous use to confer a status of incontestability in the registration.

 Enter one of the following terms (using quotation marks) in the text entry box: “8”[AF] , “12C”[AF] or “15”[AF] .

-Assignment Recorded [AR]: This field contains the words Assignment Recorded for those records that having an assignment recorded at the US Patent and Trademark Office.
+This field contains the words Assignment Recorded for those records that have an assignment recorded at the US Patent and Trademark Office.
 The search ASSIGNMENT[AR] will retrieve marks that have an assignment recorded.

 TIP: Since this information may be not updated in the database and is often changed prior to registration, you should contact the US Patent and Trademark Office or examine the application file to ensure retrieval of current information.